 ABCD is a kite.
 Show that the diagonals are perpendicular, that is, AC⊥DB.

-And we will also use what we’ve earlier proved for kites- that the diagonal that connects the two corners formed by the sides that are equal bisects the angles at those corners.
+In addition, we will also use what we've earlier proved for kites- that the diagonal that connects the two corners formed by the sides that are equal bisects the angles at those corners.

 Using the above, we can show that triangles ΔAOD and ΔAOB are congruent using the Side-Angle-Side postulate, and from that that ∠AOD ≅ ∠AOB.